iwismer/rusty-timer/README.md

 ### TODO

-- Add import of bib-chip file and ppl file to show last participant's name
 - Better documentation
 - Connections to multiple readers
 - More error checking (connections to reader and client)
 - More graceful way of shutting down the program
 - Basic GUI
+- Read checksum validation

 ## Read Emulator

 This is a chip read emulation program designed for testing race timing software.
+I generates random, valid reads (except the checksum).

 ### Building